SecretFoundation/SNIPs/SNIP-721.md

 | viewing_key | string             | The querying address' viewing key                                                                                     | no       |                  |

 ### AllTokens
-AllTokens returns an optionally paginated list of all the token IDs controlled by the contract.
+AllTokens returns an optionally paginated, lexicographically ordered list of all the token IDs controlled by the contract.
 If the contract's token supply is private, the SNIP-721 contract may choose to only allow an authenticated minter's address to perform this query.
 When paginating, supply the last token ID received in a response as the `start_after` string of the next query to continue listing where the previous query stopped.

 ##### Request
 ```